 Building a Platform

 When you get to the point where you are looking to grow an audience, you will need a more active website.
 If you build a site and start a blog but never share the posts with anyone, no one will see it.
 Moreover, it’s not enough to create content and share it with your friends and family.
 You need to be active in the community that surrounds your book.
 That is, if you’ve written a mystery book it’s not enough to write a few blog posts that you share with your family, you need to be reaching people in the community of mystery readers and writers.
 Or take nonfiction: if you’ve written an exercise book, you need to be active in the fitness community.
 This should be obvious.
 How can you be an expert (or in the case of fiction, a leading voice) if you aren’t active in the community you write about?
 Poets go to open mics.
 Tech writers go to code conferences.
-But somehow there is a disconnnect about this when it comes to the Internet.
+But somehow there is a disconnect about this when it comes to the Internet.

 Your Community Comes Home to You

 Networking on the Internet is no different than in the real world; you have more opportunities but the thought process is the same.
 The best way to do this is to offer things that community is interested in.
-This could include: contests & givewaways, reviews in your genre, related author news, or thoughtful essays, to name a few.
+This could include: contests & giveaways, reviews in your genre, related author news, or thoughtful essays, to name a few.
 You don’t need a website to build this audience, it can be done with social media and an email list.
 However, if you build your audience via Facebook and Twitter, those are your platforms and you are entirely dependent on those platforms.
 They own your contact list, they benefit from all the traffic you generate, and they control how you are able to market your book—if at all.
 None of this seems like a big deal when you are happily building community on a social network or other forum you love.
-I even know a novelist who got a six-figure book deal out of the a story that started in the comments section of an economics forum where he was a popular user.
+I even know a novelist who got a six-figure book deal out of a story that started in the comments section of an economics forum where he was a popular user.
 He wasn’t contributing to “build an audience,” he was building an audience because people wanted to read the contributions he created in that community.
 Despite building his audience on this forum, today he writes on his own site.

 Four Signs You Don’t Need a Website Yet